-The plan offers two ways to get a long-term supply (also called an extended supply) of maintenance drugs on our plan's "Drug List."
+The plan offers two ways to get a long-term supply (also called an extended supply) of maintenance drugs on our plan's Drug List.
 (Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)

-- 1. Your Provider/Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
+- 1. Your Provider/Pharmacy Directory (www.bcbsla.com/blueadvantage) tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
 You can also call Customer Service for more information. - 2.
 You may also receive maintenance drugs through our mail-order program.
 Please see Section 2.3 for more information.